How to Track Your Crypto Portfolio Like a Pro

 Before choosing a tool, clarify exactly what you need to track.
 Your goals determine which tracking method and features matter most, saving you time and frustration later.

-• Total portfolio value — see all holdings in one place with real-time prices
+- Total portfolio value — see all holdings in one place with real-time prices across every exchange and wallet you use

-• Profit & loss — know whether each position (and the portfolio overall) is up or down
+- Profit & loss — know whether each position (and the portfolio overall) is up or down, and set concrete profit targets so you know when to take gains

-• Asset allocation — understand how diversified you are across coins and sectors
+- Asset allocation — understand how diversified you are across coins, sectors, and market-cap tiers to manage concentration risk

-• Tax reporting — track cost basis, realized gains, and taxable events for filing
+- Tax reporting — track cost basis, realized gains, and taxable events for filing so you are never scrambling at tax time

-• Transaction history — maintain a complete record of buys, sells, swaps, and transfers
+- Transaction history — maintain a complete record of buys, sells, swaps, and transfers to reconcile against exchange records

 Choose Your Tracking Method